rackerlabs/rackspace-how-to/content/cloud-servers/build-a-new-cloud-server-with-automatic-updates-enabled.md

 This article describes how to build a Cloud Server with automatic updates enabled to ensure that crucial updates are installed and current.

-Use the following steps to to build a Cloud Server with automatic updates enabled:
+Use the following steps to build a Cloud Server with automatic updates enabled:

 1. Log in to the [Cloud Control Panel](http://mycloud.rackspace.com).